Type: Hiking & Basecamp (plus lodging in Zion)

 “Absolutely loved this trip!
 But it wouldn’t have been nearly as good if not for our guide, Bob.
 He did everything in his power to make our trip the best.
 The meals he prepared were incredible; he was extremely helpful with all our needs; the hikes he planned for us were challenging (but not overbearing) and left each of us with a sense of accomplishment.
 He was able to pick hikes that left no one behind, but still challenged those that could do more.
 It was incredible.
 We hiked as a group with no one feeling inadequate.
 We all left with a huge sense of accomplishment and the sights we saw were breathtaking!
 Escalante is the best kept secret and my personal favorite.
 We have used Four Seasons in the past and see no reason to look for another company.
 This company is the best and we couldn’t have been more pleased with our guide, Bob.
 He’s the best!” – Deyanne N.

 Meet your guide for breakfast and a brief orientation at 6am.
 Depart St. George for the 1 hour drive to Zion National Park.
-Our first hike in Zion offers us the opportunity to hike up the canyon’s towering walls to the East Rim, offering one of the best views in the park.
-Many switchbacks will zig-zag their way up from the canyon floor, passing through the narrow passageway of Echo Canyon and up to summit at Observation Point.
+Our first hike in Zion offers us the opportunity to hike up the canyon’s towering walls to the famous Angels Landing, offering one of the best views in the park.
+Many switchbacks will zig-zag their way up from the canyon floor.
+After a brief rest at Scout Lookout, we begin the final ascent along a narrow sandstone spine and up to summit at Angels Landing.
 The steady ascent will test your endurance and keep your heart pumping.
 Nonetheless, the reward from trail’s end are magnificent views of the canyon below and are well-worth the effort.
 We return the way we came and the afternoon offers some time to relax or explore a little further with your guide. * This first night’s accommodation will be a cozy lodge in the town of Springdale, adjacent to the Park Entrance.
 This will afford a far better night’s sleep than in Zion’s loud and crowded campgrounds.
 We will enjoy dinner together at one of Springdale’s excellent local restaurants.

 Drive Time: 1 hour